 People become involved in private fostering for all kinds of reasons.
-Examples of private fostering include - Safeguarding Policy for Schools and Education Services - September 2016:
+Examples of private fostering include - Safeguarding Policy for Schools and Education Services - September 2016

-- Children who need alternative care because of parental illness - Children whose parents cannot care for them because their work or study involves long or antisocial hours - Children sent from abroad to stay with another family, usually to improve their educational opportunities - Unaccompanied asylum seeking and refugee children - Teenagers who stay with friends (or other non-relatives) because they have fallen out with their parents - Children staying with families while attending a school away from their home area www.gov.uk/government/publications/children-act-1989-private-fostering
+- Children who need alternative care because of parental illness - Children whose parents cannot care for them because their work or study involves long or antisocial hours - Children sent from abroad to stat with another family, usually to improve their educational opportunities - Unaccompanied asylum seeking and refugee children - Teenagers who stay with friends (or other non-relatives) because they have fallen out with their parents - Children staying with families while attending a school away from their home area

-There is a mandatory duty on the school to inform the Local Authority of a Private Fostering Arrangement.
-The Local Authority has a duty to check that the young person is being properly cared for and that the arrangement is satisfactory.
+There is a mandatory duty on the school to inform the local authority of a private fostering.
+The local authority has a duty to check that the young person is being properly cared for and that the arrangement is satisfactory.